zuri-training/student-worker-be-pjt-10/README.md

  - method: POST
  - body: {email, password} // they are both required
  - error format: {error: 'this is how the errors will look like'}
- - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}
+ - success format: {msg: 'successful', token: 'save this token and always add it in your subsequent request'}

-## Signup Employer
+## Login Employer
  - endpoint: baseUrl/loginEmployer
  - method: POST
  - body: {email, password} // they are both required
  - error format: {error: 'this is how the errors will look like'}
- - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}
+ - success format: {msg: 'successful', token: 'save this token and always add it in your subsequent request'}

 ## Create Resume
  - endpoint: baseUrl/createResume